Is Buying Property Still a Good Investment in 2026?

 Conclusion

-Real estate in 2026 is neither the automatic wealth-builder it appeared to be during the low-rate years, nor the troubled asset class that some headlines have suggested.
-The picture is more measured than either of those descriptions.
+Real estate in 2026 is neither the automatic wealth-builder it appeared to be during the low-rate years, nor the troubled asset class that some headlines suggest.
+The truth sits between those extremes.

-The core case for property, which rests on land scarcity, sustained rental demand, and long-term inflation alignment, remains intact in well-selected markets.
+The core case for property — land scarcity, sustained rental demand, long-term inflation alignment — remains intact in well-selected markets.
 The conditions around that core have changed: financing costs are higher than the recent historical average, regulatory environments are shifting, and the need for careful market selection has increased.

 For investors asking whether real estate is still a good investment in 2026, the answer depends on where you are buying, how you are financing it, and how long you intend to hold it.
 Those variables drive the outcome more than the asset class itself.